Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Approach to a set of bistable stationary solutions

-According to \cref{lem:lag_sig_far_pos} and to the first inequality of~\cref{hyp_contrib_neg_lim}, there must exist a minimum point $m$ of $V$ in the level set $V^{-1}(\{0\})$ such that $\abs{u_\infty(x)}_{\ddd}\le\dEsc$ for all $x$ in $[0,1]$.
-Then it follows from the second inequality of~\cref{hyp_contrib_neg_lim} above that $u_\infty$ must be identically equal to $m$, a contradiction with the second assertion of~\cref{hyp_contrib_neg} above. \end{proof} \begin{lemma}[approach to zero Hamiltonian level set for all times] The following limit holds:
+According to \vref{lem:lag_sig_far_pos} and to the first inequality of~\cref{hyp_contrib_neg_lim}, there must exist a point $m$ of $\mmm$ in the level set $\valueOfV$ of $V$ such that $\abs{u_\infty(\xi)-m}_{\ddd}\le\dEsc(m)$ for all $\xi$ in $[0,1]$.
+Then it follows from the second inequality of~\cref{hyp_contrib_neg_lim} that $u_\infty$ must be identically equal to $m$, a contradiction with the second inequality of~\cref{hyp_contrib_neg}. \end{proof} \begin{lemma}[approach to normalized Hamiltonian level set zero for all times] The following limit holds:

 \end{lemma} \begin{proof} Let us proceed by contradiction and assume that the converse is true.
 Then, according to \cref{lem:lim_inf_sup_H} and since the quantity